ahmedansari9548/SkinSync/Classification/Yolo_v8_Acne_Detection/readme.md

    - Load and clean the input images.
    - Resize and normalize the images for YOLO compatibility.
 2. **Model Training**:
-   - Train the YOLOv8 model on the provided dataset.
+   - Train the YOLOv8-xs model on the provided dataset.
    - Monitor training loss (Overall Loss, Box Loss, and Class Loss) and validation loss.
+   - Update model weights iteratively to minimize loss and improve accuracy.
 3. **Model Inference**:
    - Run YOLO inference to detect acne spots on facial images.
    - Visualize the results with bounding boxes.